panoply/rollup-plugin-dep-inject/readme.md

 depInject({
   index: 'dist/index.html', // inject into this file
-  attrs: 'defer', // add 'defer; to each script tag
+  attrs: 'defer', // add 'defer' attribute to each script tag
   ignore: ['lodash'], // don't inject 'lodash' module
   overwrite: {
     // use a different CDN for the 'mithril' module external